IoTone/RockeTone/POC/poc1/README.md

 ## Setup

-- Need to do pre-req M5StampS3 Setup
+- Need to do pre-req M5StampS3 Setup.
+Follow these one time steps to get set up for M5Stack development on Arduino
+- Verify your M5StampS3 setup by installing the LED example here: https://github.com/IoTone/STAMP-S3
-- Need to install Adafruit Sensor Lab
+- Need to install Adafruit Sensor Lab.
+See instructions:  https://learn.adafruit.com/adafruit-sensorlab-gyroscope-calibration/install-sensorlab
 - Run Adafruit Sensor Calibration -> sensor_calibration_write and sensor_calibration_read (to verify).
+See https://github.com/IoTone/RockeTone/blob/main/POC/poc1/sensor_calibration_write/sensor_calibration_write.ini , also See: https://github.com/IoTone/RockeTone/blob/main/POC/poc1/sensor_calibration_read/sensor_calibration_read.ini
 - Run the modified version of the calibrated_orientation in the calibrated_orientation directory.
 This has the needed PINs and headers defined.
 A bit tricky because docs don't really put the pieces together for how to make it work.
 - Copy the files from here https://github.com/IoTone/Adafruit_WebSerial_3DModelViewer into your webserver.
 NOTE: your web server must use HTTPS.
 Modern chrome browser will not function without https being served.